Ferrari SF71H: Sponsorship and livery

+For the Hungarian Grand Prix, the Ferrari crew wore black armbands in honour of former Ferrari chairman Sergio Marchionne, who died following complications from surgery on 25 July 2018.
+Black stripes were also incorporated into the cars of Ferrari as well as engine customer teams Haas and Sauber in tribute to Marchionne.

+At the Belgian Grand Prix, as a tribute to the victims of the Geona motorway bridge collapse, Ferrari included a decal with the words "Nei Nostri Cuori." for the race weekend on their cars.

 Legacy

 Until the 2020 Belgian Grand Prix, the SF71H driven by Sebastian Vettel held the fastest overall lap record at Circuit de Spa-Francorchamps beating that of Neel Jani in the Porsche 919 Evo.
 The car that beat the SF71H's record is the Mercedes F1 W11.
 Until the 2020 Italian Grand Prix, the SF71H driven by Kimi Räikkönen held the lap record at Autodromo Nazionale di Monza, beating that of Juan Pablo Montoya in the Williams FW26 and the lap with the highest average speed of 263.587 km/h.
 That record was also broken by the Mercedes F1 W11 with an average speed of 264.363 km/h.

+Later use

+After the 2018 season, the car was driven by Mick Schumacher, Callum Ilott, Robert Shwartzman and Oliver Bearman in the end-of-year test.

+Bearman drove the SF71H at the Goodwood Festival of Speed in 2023 and 2024, with the car being painted in the current year's livery.